Reforestation of the Făgăraș Mountains in the Southern Carpathians of Romania

 Romania is home to Europe's last virgin forests.
 However, illegal logging has been enormous in recent decades.
 For many years, the local organisation Agent Green has been fighting for the restoration and preservation of the forests.
 Therefore, they conclude contracts with landowners to reforest cleared forest areas.
 Agent Green has already been committed to environmental protection for eleven years and has a growing community.

-With a donation of EUR 15,605.00, we supported the reforestation of one hectare with a number of 3,500 trees.
-Deciduous trees are planted at the lower levels and conifers belonging to the native plant population at about 1,800 - 2,000 metres.
-The forest is then to grow together naturally at the middle altitudes.
+With a donation of 15,605.00 euros, we have supported the reforestation of one hectare with a number of 3,500 trees.
+Deciduous trees will be planted at the lower levels and conifers belonging to the native plant population at about 1,800 - 2,000 meters.
+The forest will then grow together naturally at the middle altitudes.

 In order for the trees to survive, the NGO has adapted its maintenance programme.
 The newly planted forests will be watered, weeded and protected over the next seven years.
 It has been contractually agreed with the owner of the land, the Foundation Conservation Carpathia (FCC), that the young forests are under nature conservation and that only strictly regulated ecotourism is allowed.
 Otherwise, no capital may be made from the land.